 LIA does not mandate a final exam.
 Some districts may independently require LIA students to complete a course exam.

 We do have Project-Based Unit Assessments for each of our 12 units.
 Project-based learning provides an authentic way for students to demonstrate mastery of the LIA standards.

 LIA has a strong partnership with AVID.
 We often serve as a recruiter for AVID, since LIA helps Tier 2 and Tier 3 students— students typically not viable candidates for AVID— improve their grades and school involvement.
 As these students’ school engagement increases, so does their interest in rigorous coursework, and thus the AVID program.
 After being in LIA, students are better prepared to experience success with AVID.

 Additionally, at schools with both LIA and AVID, the two programs frequently collaborate on college visits, guest speakers, and other college preparatory activities.

 We strongly encourage LIA classes to partner with their school’s student government.
 Some schools do this by creating a permanent position for an LIA representative on the student government, planning joint activities, or attending summer leadership training together.

 You are welcome to work with any vendor to order tutoring shirts.
-Please use the LIA school logo we provide for you.
-When using the LIA school logo, you are free to print it in any color.
-The original LIA logo, without the school name beneath it, may only be used in red, white, grey, or black.
+Tutoring shirts must use the LIA school logo we provide for you, NOT the official LIA logo.
+When using the LIA school logo, you are free to print it in your school color OR the original LIA shade of red.
+Guidelines on logo usage can be found here: http://latinosinaction.org/branding/